Gemini Observatory invites its community to propose scientific investigations for the 2024A semester, 1 February 2024 - 31 July 2024.

 All Gemini proposals requesting time from the US, CA, BR, or AR must be anonymized.
 Proposals which do not meet the guidelines will be penalised.
 This applies to proposals requesting time only from these partners, as well as joint proposals requesting time from multiple participants which include any of these partners.
 This requirement applies whether it is the PI or a co-I that has the relevant partner affiliation.

-Additional options in the Time Requests module in the PIT were added in 2022B:
+Additional options in the Time Requests module in the PIT are available for semester 2024A:

-- the option to specify that the proposal is for the AEON multi-telescope-facility system.
+- The Gemini 2024A Phase 1 Tool includes options to specify that the proposal is for the AEON multi-telescope-facility system.

-- the option to identify proposals which have synergies with James Webb Space Telescope science.
+- Also in the 2024A Time Requests module, there is an option to identify proposals which have synergies with James Webb Space Telescope science.
 The goal for providing this proposal category is to encourage development of science programs that benefit from a combination of Gemini and JWST observations.
 More information is available here.